Lars-m/semesterSeedReactClient/README.md

 # Getting started

-* Clone, compile and run the matching JAX-RS server found [here](https://github.com/Lars-m/semesterSeedJAX-RS-Backend.git)
+* Clone, compile and run the matching JAX-RS Backend found [here](https://github.com/Lars-m/semesterSeedJAX-RS-Backend.git)
 * Clone *this* project and start it (with a local development server) via: ```npm start```
 * Now just follow the instructions on the Home-page